paulobtn/cli-bookmarker/README.md

 export PATH="$HOME/.local/bin:$PATH"
 ```

-### Tools Required
+### Dependencies
-* fzf
+* [fzf](https://github.com/junegunn/fzf) - a fuzzy search finder
-* software from gnu core utils like cat, sed, awk, echo, column... normally they are installed by default in your distribution
+* software from gnu core utils like cat, sed, awk, echo, column... they are usually installed by default in your distribution

 ## Usage
 ```